sunbird-specs/QuML/v1/question.md

 > custom “eval” data is mandatory if response processing templates are not used for the question.
 If both template and evaluation logic are present, template is executed first and then the custom evaluation logic is executed.

 ##### Response Processing Templates
 Custom response processing involves the application of a set of response rules, including the testing of response conditions and the evaluation of logic involving the question variables.
-For QML implementations that are only designed to support very simple use cases, the implementation of a system for carrying out this evaluation, conditional testing and processing may pose a barrier to the adoption of the specification.
+For QuML implementations that are only designed to support very simple use cases, the implementation of a system for carrying out this evaluation, conditional testing and processing may pose a barrier to the adoption of the specification.

 To alleviate this problem, the implementation of generalized response processing is an optional feature.
 Players that do not support it can instead implement a smaller number of standard response processors called response processing templates.
-These templates are also defined using javascript for evaluation of logic and should be implemented by the QML implementation.
+These templates are also defined using javascript for evaluation of logic and should be implemented by the QuML implementation.

 Following are two standard response processing templates defined in QML (an additional template for response processing using templates is defined in the Template Processing section):

 **MATCH_CORRECT**

-This response processing template matches the value of response variables with their correct value using correctAnswer attribute defined in responseDeclaration.
+This response processing template matches the value of response variables with their correct value using **correctAnswer** attribute defined in **responseDeclaration**.
 It sets the outcome variable SCORE to either 0 or 1 depending on the outcome of the test.
 To use this template, all response variables must have been declared and have an associated correct value.
 Similarly, the outcome variable SCORE must also have been declared.

 **MAP_RESPONSE**

-The map response processing template uses the mapping and areaMapping definitions of response variables in responseDefinition to set value for the outcome SCORE.
+The map response processing template uses the **mapping** and **areaMapping** definitions of response variables in **responseDefinition** to set value for the outcome SCORE.
 To use this template, all response variables must have been declared and must have an associated mapping.
 Similarly, the outcome variable SCORE must also have been declared.

-The map response processing template optionally takes a mapping config as input.
+The map response processing template optionally takes a **mapping config** as input.
 This config is to set other outcome variables based on the value of SCORE outcome variable.
 If no config is provided, these templates set the value of SCORE outcome only.
 The structure of mapping config is as shown below.

 *MappingConfig:*